 3. Have Anti-Inflammatory Properties

-Beta-glucan derived from mushrooms has antioxidant and anti-inflammatory properties (3).
+Beta-glucans derived from mushrooms have antioxidant and anti-inflammatory properties (3).
 This might help alleviate inflammation caused by skin conditions like eczema, burns, wounds, and dermatitis.
 Beta-glucans play an important role in treating and preventing allergic reactions triggered by the immune system (4).
 These properties make them effective agents for soothing allergy symptoms like skin rashes, redness, and swelling.

 4. Prevent UV Damage

-Excessive UV exposure produces harmful free radicals in your body, one of the main factors that cause photodamage and photoaging.
+Excessive ultraviolet light exposure produces harmful free radicals in your body, one of the main factors that cause photodamage and photoaging.
 The antioxidative properties of beta-glucans protect the skin against free radical damages and prevent signs of aging, hyperpigmentation, and cell damage (1).